Aloo Methi Paratha / Parathas with Potatoes and Fenugreek leaves

 Methi in a pan

-• Meantime, boil the potatoes, peel it and then mash it.
+• In the meantime, boil the potatoes, peel them, and then mash them.
 Add this mashed potato to the bowl with the cooked methi leaves.
-To this add the whole wheat flour, amchur powder and mix well.
+To this, add the whole wheat flour and amchur powder, and mix well.

 Adding other ingredients in a pan